 ADAPT Loddon Mallee brings together people from all walks of life across the region to learn, share knowledge, and build networks to support communities in our region to become climate ready.

 Climate change impacts are already being felt in communities across the region.
-Pressure is being felt in areas that including local water, food production, and health and wellbeing.
+The pressure is being felt in sectors like local water, food production, and health and wellbeing.

-While it is important that we all take steps to reduce our emissions to mitigate against further future climate impacts, we also need to reduce our current and future vulnerability by taking adaptation action.
+While it is important that we all take steps to reduce our emissions to mitigate against further future climate impacts, such as embracing renewable energy, we also need to reduce our current and future vulnerability by taking adaptation action.